Ibotweat/Ibotweat/README.md

 - 👋 Hi, I’m @Ibotweat
 - 👀 I’m interested in web developement
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Front-end
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me to discord

 <!---